 Tori Foster is a Los Angeles-based media artist whose work centers on emergent behaviour and the urban landscape.
 Heavily process oriented, very little of Foster's work is a direct representation of captured environs.
 Rather, captured imagery is treated as data, subjected to a series of actions, and re-presented to expose alternate information inherent to, but not visible in, the original dataset.
-Foster is the recipient of dozens of grants and awards and has shown work in 16 countries world-wide, including Germany, India, Korea, Australia, Brazil, and America.
+Foster is the recipient of dozens of awards, grants, and commissions and has shown work in 16 countries world-wide, including Germany, India, Korea, Australia, Brazil, and America.

 Recent and current projects include: Primaries, photographic archetypes of urban, suburban, and rural trees in North America; Cadence, a kinetic installation illustrating the emergent behaviour of vehicles in motion, and Robotic Herd, a community of autonomous robots that migrate across a gallery space for which Foster was awarded a New Media Research and Production grant from the Canada Council for the Arts in 2016.
 Foster is currently Assistant Professor and the Head of Video/Digital Art at California State University, Northridge.
 She is represented by Pari Nadimi Gallery in Toronto, Canada.